Seminars

 Past seminars in 2019

-- Friday, November 22, 2019, from 2:00 p.m. to 3:30 p.m. in C 415: David GINDIS, University of Hertfordshire, Organization, Markets and Policy Research Group, presents an article entitled "Law and Economics Under the Palms: Henry Manne at the University of Miami, 1974-1980."
+- Friday, November 22, 2019, from 2:00 p.m. to 3:30 p.m. in Room C 415: David GINDIS, University of Hertfordshire, Organisation, Markets and Policy Research Group, will present a paper titled “Law and Economics Under the Palms: Henry Manne at the University of Miami, 1974–1980”

 - Friday, October 18, 2019: Marie OBIDZINSKI, University of Paris 2, CRED, “Public Law Enforcement Under Ambiguity,” co-authored with B. Chopard.

-- Friday, May 17, 2019, from 2:00 p.m. to 3:30 p.m. in C 315:Mehrdad VAHABI(Paris 13 Nord University) will present a paper entitled "A Positive Theory of the Predatory State."
+- Friday, May 17, 2019, from 2:00 p.m. to 3:30 p.m. in Room C 315:Mehrdad VAHABI(University of Paris 13 Nord) will present a paper titled “A Positive Theory of the Predatory State.”

 - Friday, March 22, 2019, from 2:00 p.m. to 3:30 p.m., Room C 415:Wilfried SAND-ZANTMAN(TSE, University of Toulouse 1 Capitole) “The Ownership of Data,” co-authored with A. Dosis (ESSEC).

-- Friday, January 25, 2019, from 2:00 p.m. to 3:30 p.m.:Stéphane GONZALEZ(GATE-LSE, Jean Monnet University, St-Etienne), “Axiomatic Foundations of a Unifying Core”
+- Friday, January 25, 2019, from 2:00 p.m. to 3:30 p.m.:Stéphane GONZALEZ(GATE-LSE, Jean Monnet University, Saint-Étienne), “Axiomatic Foundations of a Unifying Core”

 Abstract: We provide an axiomatic characterization of the core of games in effectiveness form.
 We point out that the core, whenever it applies to appropriate classes of these games, coincides with a wide variety of prominent stability concepts in social choice and game theory, such as the Condorcet winner, the Nash equilibrium, pairwise stability, and stable matchings, among others.
 Our characterization of the core invokes the axioms of restricted non-emptiness, coalitional unanimity, and Maskin invariance together with a principle of independence of irrelevant states, and uses in its proof a holdover property echoing the conventional ancestor property.
 Taking special cases of this general characterization of the core, we derive new characterizations of the previously mentioned stability concepts.